nais/cli/README.md

 security.protocol=ssl
 ```

-`kcat.config` can be used with [aiven-kcat](https://help.aiven.io/en/articles/2607674-using-kafkacat) to
+`kcat.conf` can be used with [aiven-kcat](https://help.aiven.io/en/articles/2607674-using-kafkacat) to
 authenticate against the Aiven hosted topics in GCP.

 You can refer to this config with -F flag:

 ```
-kcat -F kcat.config
+kcat -F kcat.conf
 ```

 Alternatively, you can specify the same settings directly on the command line: